Medicines

 |

-The usual approach to community-based mass drug administration is for tablets to be distributed from shared bottles without labels or instructions.
+The usual approach to community-based mass drug administration and other critical preventive medicines is for tablets to be distributed from shared bottles without labels or instructions.
 As a result, patients have a lack of trust and effective coverage is poor.
 Today, Bend Biomedical blister-packaged medicines are attractive for both low- and middle-income countries.
 Our packaging model can be used to provide critically needed medicines for neglected populations around the world.

-We participate in a process known as World Health Organization (WHO) prequalification of medicines, a service provided by WHO to assess the quality, safety and efficacy of medicinal products.
+We participate in a process known as World Health Organization (WHO) prequalification of medicines, a service provided by WHO to assess the quality, safety, and efficacy of medicinal products.
 Only essential medicines qualify.
-Countries are now expressing a preference for WHO prequalified generics.
+Countries and organizations now express a preference for WHO prequalified medicines.
+At Bend Biomedical, we either package in the United States the original name-brand drug, or we use a contract manufacturing organization to manufacture and package a WHO prequalified generic with the same quality and performance as the original drug.